dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Reflection API
 Reflection - is an ability to modify on the fly the code from the same source code.
 It’s useful for testing system or when you write your own framework or when you are writing annotations.
 With the help of reflection you can call any method or set any field directly, even if they are private.
-Here is a small example
 Reflection is done with the help of `Class` class.
 There are 3 ways we can get class object
 ```java
 public class App {